Panenco/panenco-ui/src/components/avatar-group/README.md

 - className - classname of the list;

 **avatars and avatarProps** can have this properties:
-  - avatar - link to image;
+  - src - link to image;
-  - avatarAlt - alt text for avatar;
+  - alt - alt text for avatar;
   - size - avatar size;
   - className - avatar classname;
-  - firstName - avatar first name;
-  - lastName - avatar last name;
-  - email - avatar email;
+  - children - content of the Avatar;
   - tooltip - show tooltip;
   - tooltipProps - props for tooltip component;
+  - imgProps - props for Avatar image;

 | propName          | propType                        | defaultValue                   | isRequired |
 | ----------------- | ------------------------------- | ------------------------------ | ---------- |